palaklive/grapesjs-web-builder/docs/PROPERTY_FILTERING_GUIDE.md

 ## Overview

-This guide explains how style property filtering works in the email builder and what to expect when styling different elements.
+This guide explains how style property filtering works in the web builder and what to expect when styling different elements.

 ---